AJLandry1000000000/enron-data-search/README.md

 pip install Flask psycopg2-binary python-dotenv

+NDJSON is used so file doesnt have to be loaded into memory to write to it.
+Additionally it is ideal for using the data since it can be read line by line, instead of having to be loaded all at once.

 ## How to use
 First enter the python virtual environment with the following bash command: